 The speakers on this device perform well and provide users with clear and loud sound, and whilst in use, the device manages to keep reasonably cool avoiding issues with overheating.

-Overall if you are looking for a basic but productive device that can run tasks and provides a decent gameplay experience then this could be suitable for you, however, it’s important to bear in mind that there are some issues when it comes to the aesthetics, display and battery life.
+Overall if you are looking for a basic but productive device that can run tasks and provides a decent gameplay experience then this could be suitable for you.
+For a cheap gaming laptop under $600, it’s a fairly good buy.
+However, it’s important to bear in mind that there are some issues when it comes to the aesthetics, display and battery life.

 CPU: 7th Generation dual intel core 2.7 GHz | GPU: Intel HD graphics 620 | RAM: 8GB DDR4 | Screen: 15.6- inch (1920×1080) | Storage: 1TB HDD | Battery: 48 Whr | Dimensions: 13.5 x 9.4 x 0.8 inches | Weight: 5.3 lbs

 Thin and light

 Fingerprint marks show up easily

 The Acer Aspire 5 lives up to the standard set by Acer’s previous models, with it promising value for money when it comes to features and overall performance.
 Although there are some minor issues with this device such as lack of a backlit keyboard, fingerprint marks appearing easily and a slow WiFi connection, none of these are deal-breakers and the budget has to be considered.